THE PHILOSOPHY OF OSTEOPATHY

 Unfortunately many of the ancient diagnostic skills used in osteopathy have been replaced by modern imaging devices such as radiology, CTIs and MRIs.
 These wonderful machines have the ability (through invasive radiation) to “see” the inside anatomy of the body.
 However, they are purely an image of anatomy and pathology.
 The final image would be the same whether you were alive or dead.

 During the times of the ancient physicians and even up to the time of Dr Still astro-medicine was used to determine predisposition to disease (natal chart) and the current cosmological influences (horary chart).
-Dr Still. using his knowledge of anatomy combined with his understanding and application of astro-medicine was very successful in treatment not only structural imbalances but also organ and physiological imbalances.
+Dr Still. using his knowledge of anatomy combined with his understanding and application of astro-medicine was very successful in treatment not only structural imbalances but also organ, physiological and psychological imbalances.

-Unfortunately osteopaths are no longer trained in astro-medicine which limits their range of treatments confining them to addressing muscular-skeletal dysfunction and not the body as a whole.
+Unfortunately osteopaths are no longer trained in astro-medicine which limits their diagnostic skills thereby confining them to addressing muscular-skeletal dysfunction and not the body as a whole.

 1. The Body is a Unit